 When you are hurt, it is common to miss your ex and remember the good things.
 But the reality is the relationship did not work out, maybe because you were not compatible.
 You cannot change it by contacting them, so move on.

 Impulsive decisions are good once in a while, but calling your ex, asking them to come back is a big no. You might feel weak momentarily, but do not give in just yet.
 If they want you back, they will initiate contact with you.

 A breakup can be chaotic because it hurts.
 No relationship is perfect, but there is someone who will love you unconditionally and won’t give up on you easily.
 So, don’t call your ex, and wait for a better partner.

 If you have locked yourself up in your room, with a box of tissues and chocolates only to cry and watch rom-coms—you are doing it wrong.
 You are allowed to grieve, but not for long.
 You will end up feeling lonely.

 Before doing anything reckless or impulsive, you must think things through.
 Calling your ex will only make you feel lonely and hurt your feelings again.
-Hold on to your negative thoughts and try to move on.
-And soon, you may find a better partner.
+Let go of your negative thoughts and try to move on.
+Work on yourself and soon, you may find a better partner.

 - After breakups, you should not call your ex because they may not reciprocate your feelings, leading to more hurt and disappointment.